Frail as smoke, she drifts

 Email Poem |

-Analysis and Comments on Bruise blue
+Comments, Analysis, and Meaning on Bruise blue

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Bruise blue here.